rugatha/web/README.md

 # Rugatha Web Toolkit

-Combined static package that bundles the Rugatha campaign graph, campaign cards, and NPC explorer.
+Combined static package that bundles the Rugatha campaign graph, campaign cards, NPC explorer, character card generator, and timeline.
 Campaign metadata now lives in one place so updates propagate to every mini-site.
 All assets are local; no dependency on the original GitHub repos.

 ## Layout
 - `index.html` – landing page linking to every tool.